DRIV-EX: Counterfactual Explanations for Driving LLMs: Related Work

-\textbf{Counterfactual explanations} are a form of local interpretability, identifying minimal changes to an input that would alter a model’s prediction and thereby exposing causal decision factors \citep{wachter2017counterfactual}.
+\textbf{Counterfactual explanations} are a form of local interpretability, identifying minimal changes to an input that would alter a model’s prediction, thereby exposing causal decision factors \citep{wachter2017counterfactual}.
 In NLP, they have been studied for discriminative tasks such as sentiment analysis and toxicity detection \citep{wu2021polyjuice,nguyen2024llms}.
 Typical approaches generate counterfactuals by substituting, masking, or infilling tokens while preserving fluency and meaning \citep{wu2021polyjuice}.
 Most NLP counterfactual methods follow a two-stage pipeline: (i) identifying influential input tokens, and (ii) editing these tokens to induce a label change \citep{ross2021mice,fern2021closs,treviso2023crest}.
-For example, MiCE \citep{ross2021mice} selects tokens via gradient-based attribution and enforces minimality through constrained search, while CREST \citep{treviso2023crest} leverages sparse rationales to relax strict edit minimality.
+For example, MiCE \citep{ross2021mice} selects tokens via gradient-based attribution and enforces minimality through constrained search, while CREST \citep{treviso2023crest} uses sparse rationales to relax strict edit minimality.
 TIGTEC \citep{bhan2023tigtec} similarly performs sequential masked token replacement guided by local importance.
 Despite operating in discrete text space, these methods are not directly applicable to our setting as they are designed for classifiers.

-Despite operating in discrete text space, these methods are not directly applicable to our setting.
-They are designed for discriminative classifiers where the prediction is a direct mapping from a static input to a label.
-In contrast, LLM planners operate autoregressively, meaning the probability of a decision token depends heavily on the sequence of preceding tokens.
-This imposes a strictly harder constraint: a valid counterfactual must not only flip the target decision but also preserve the high likelihood of the entire preceding generation trajectory.

 \textbf{Prompt optimization} methods search for discrete or continuous input prompts that induce desired behaviors from pretrained language models.
 Soft prompt tuning introduces continuous embeddings optimized via gradients without updating model parameters \citep{lester2021soft,li2021prefix}.
-Discrete approaches such as AutoPrompt \citep{autoprompt} and PEZ \citep{wen2023pez} perform gradient-based updates in embedding space followed by projection to discrete tokens.
+Discrete approaches such as AutoPrompt \citep{autoprompt} and PEZ \citep{wen2023pez} perform gradient-based updates in embedding space followed by projections to discrete tokens.